-The question is often asked – Do EMTs and Paramedics Need a College Degree?
-Not necessarily, not in all cases, but let’s discuss the details.
-Both EMTs and paramedics require specific instruction in order to receive EMT certification.
-The education required depends upon the level of certification you want to obtain, the region or country in which you live, and the requirements by the employer who will be hiring you.
-Whether or not a college degree is required depends upon the level of EMT paramedic training you wish to pursue.
+Do I need a college degree to be an EMT or Paramedic? - this is the question frequently asked by those considering an EMS career.
+Answer: not necessarily, and not in every state or country, but let’s discuss the details.
+EMT and paramedic certification each require particular instruction and educational or academic courses as a way to receive EMT accreditation.
+The education required depends upon the level of certification you wish to obtain, the region or country where you live, and the requirements from the agency that would be employing you.
+Whether or not a college degree is required also depends upon the level of EMT paramedic training you wish to pursue and, again, the area/region in which want to be certified or licensed.

-regarding the necessary education to become an Emergency Medical Technician or paramedic is, of course, a high school diploma.
+A high school diploma is the first step regarding the necessary education to become an Emergency Medical Technician or paramedic.
 There are other specific requirements that must be met in order to enter EMS training programs.

 Once you complete that step in your education, your next step is EMS training which, once completed, will award you the EMT-Basic certification.
 This certification does not require a college degree, though it may requires some college courses in the health, sciences, math.